Nicanor008/Shoman-Mentorship-Quick-Intro-Guide/README.md

 ### NOT PLEASED/ GOT FEEDBACK

-One of the thing we welcome as a community is **ASK Feedback.** What is ASK Feedback anyway?You got anything, Send your feedback on [this google form](https://forms.gle/pXbfvrNVbaUewfJp8)
+One of the things we welcome as a community is **ASK Feedback.** What is ASK Feedback anyway?
+You got anything, Send your feedback on [this google form](https://forms.gle/pXbfvrNVbaUewfJp8)

 ### Who is Behind All This

-Created by [Nicanor Korir](https://nicanorkip.herokuapp.com/) `Nic`, a Software Engineer at [Andela](https://andela.com/).
-Focused on JavaScript, but also got knowledge in python, php and android.
-Fun learner lover of Machine learning.
+Created by [Nicanor Korir](https://nicanor.me/), a Software Engineer.
 I love influencing personal development, so let's get influenced.
 Novice Spanish learner.

-Want a chat, find me on [Twitter](https://twitter.com/nic_korir).
+Want a chat, find me on [Twitter](https://twitter.com/nic__anor).

 ### Join me as a Contributor to this

-You believe you got what it takes to showcase your knowledge here, feel free to join me up on [github](https://github.com/Nicanor008/Mentorship-101).
+If you believe you have what it takes to showcase your knowledge here, feel free to join me on [github](https://github.com/Nicanor008/Mentorship-101).
 You got this dude.

 {% hint style="info" %}
 > Always adhere to KISS Principle \(Keep It Simple, Stupid\)